percona/pmm-doc/docs/personal_data_handling.md

 7. How safe is the encryption?

     It's a must to encrypt all connections to and from the cloud including the data in the cloud storage and PMM does so by default.

-    We use TLS for connections between:
+    We use TLS (v1.2 at least) for connections between:

-    - Database host to PMM Server
+    - Database host to PMM Server (optionally, depending on user configuration)

     - PMM Server to Percona Cloud
     - PMM Server to remote database (optionally, depending on user configuration)
+    - End-user to PMM Server web interface/api (self-signed by default)

     For more information about Percona security posture, please refer to our [Trust Center here](https://trust.percona.com/).